By: T. Franklin Murphy | October 2016 (edited 2018)

 Our lazy mind wants automatic answers, cursing careful examinations, and functioning from habit.
-Constructive living requires more, stepping beyond the automatic, skeptically examining before committing to action.
-Simple responses following unbendable rules conceal enlightened deviations from popular thought.
+Constructive living requires more, stepping beyond the automatic and skeptically examining beliefs before committing to action.
+Simple responses following unbendable rules, rejecting any enlightened deviations from popular thought.
 But we are afraid to stray.

 "With a steady diet of noble vagueness and memorized jargon, we cover the crumbling walls of human frailties with a thin coat of paint."

 Acknowledging the proclivities of a self-deceptive mind disheartens the gleeful fool who always must be right; but knowledge is never disastrous.
 Habitual thinking is not unchangeable.
 We can recognize suspect thoughts and challenge them.
 We can adjust the stubborn patterns.
 We can respond better to disrupting triggers.
 We can skeptically challenge beliefs, replacing them, when appropriate, with complex answers.

 The grand promises of untold riches and uninterrupted happiness will temp our fragile wills, drawing our attention to unproven theories of simpleness.
 We will occasionally fall to the sweet lure of a paradise where dreams effortlessly explode into reality.
 Most of these claims lie flat, distracting us from the necessary sweat needed for improvement.
 Product designers, marketers, and even well-being authors cater to our desires, not reality.
 Simple ideas that titillate the senses rapidly spread.
 History repeatedly shows that popularity of an idea doesn’t correlate with its effectiveness.
 When the slim tan model testifies we can gain the body of our dreams in five minutes a day, we are tempted to add one more charge to our Vise.
 Simpleness appeals to consumers more than traditional weight-loss and muscle toning plans that require hard work and a controlled diet.